Blackswan1010/my-portfolio/README.md

 ## My Webpage Image Usage Sample
 <br/>
+A respsonsive navigation bar with the "zoom"(transform property) effect and color change when cursoring is hovering
 ![Top Header with a responsive nav button](assets/images/header-portfolio-sample.png)
 <br/>
+A responsive image linked with the developer's first web application/project with the blur and "zoom"(transform property) effect when cursor is hovering.
 ![Work with a respsonsive image link](assets/images/work-portfolio-sample.png)
 <br/>